Professional & Continuing Education

 - Saco/Biddeford, 110 Main Street, Saco Island, Saco, ME 04072, (207) 282-4111 or 800-696-3391

 Professional Development Programs

-Professional Development Programs provide professional development opportunities for individuals with a focus on intensive, in-depth certificate programs and short-term, skills-based courses in Business & Management and Health & Human Services.
+Professional Development Programs (PDP) provide professional development opportunities for individuals with a focus on intensive, in-depth certificate programs and short-term, skills-based courses in Business and Industry Professional Practices; Communication and Business Skills; Human Resources; Supervision and Leadership; Training and Development; Grant Writing and Fundraising; and Healthcare Practice, Management, and Leadership.
 These noncredit programs earn CEUs that are required by some professions for re-licensure.
-PCE also offers customized training to meet the specific business needs of local organizations; and provides workforce development training in collaboration with community partners.
+PDP also offers customized training to meet the specific business needs of local organizations.
 Training can be delivered at the Abromson Center in Portland or on site.
-Contact us by email at email@example.com, by phone at (207) 780-5900, or online at http://usm.maine.edu/pdp.
+Contact us by email at email@example.com, by phone at (207) 780-5900, or online at usm.maine.edu/pdp.